departmentfortransport/street-manager-docs/docs/_articles/disruptions-to-service-availability.md

 **Production environment**

-* 17/02/2021 18:58 to 19:01: Production environment had degraded performance for 2 mins due to a planned infrastructure upgrade.
+* 17/02/2021 18:58 to 19:01: Production environment had degraded performance for 2 mins due to a planned Infrastructure Upgrade.

 * 03/02/2021 00:15 to 12:42: Production environment degraded performance for 12 hours 27 mins due to incorrect 3rd party configuration.

 **Sandbox environment**

-* 07/02/2021 15:42 to 15:46: Sandbox environment had degraded performance for 4 mins due to a planned infrastructure upgrade.
+* 09/02/2021 15:42 to 15:46: Sandbox environment had degraded performance for 4 mins due to a planned Infrastructure Upgrade.

 * 01/02/2021 12:01 to 12:03: Sandbox environment was unavailable for 2 mins due to a widespread AWS outage.